lespistes/.github/profile/README.md

 Q: Champs and pistes: is this a sports thing?

-I wanted to emphasize that these aren't conventional tracks at all, and was looking for a different word.
+I was looking for a word that wasn't the conventional "tracks", because they aren't tracks.
 "Field of tracks" in French is "champ de pistes", and I live in Normandy.